zulucmd/zulu/user_guide.md

 ## Version Flag

-Cobra adds a top-level '--version' flag if the Version field is set on the root command.
+Zulu adds a top-level '--version' flag if the Version field is set on the root command.
 Running an application with the '--version' flag will print the version to stdout using the version template.
 The template can be customized using the `cmd.SetVersionTemplate(s string)` function.